Bradfield/algos/book/analysis/introduction.md

 Sum is 5000000050000000, required 0.00000119 seconds
 ```

-There are a couple things to notice about this output:
+There are a couple of things to notice about this output:

 First, the run times we're seeing for `arithmetic_sum` are much shorter than
 for `sum_of_n`.
 Second, the run times are consistent and don't seem